dominickf03/Simple-Scripts/README.md

 <h1>Simple Bruteforce Wordlist Generator</h1>
 <h3>What does this script do?</h3>
 Generates many different variations of text given and saves it to a wordlist that can be used for bruteforcing purposes.
 Please do not use this script maliciously!<br />
+<h1>Simple Discord to batch file</h1>
+<h3>How to use:</h3>
+Sign up for IFTTT at https://ifttt.com/, then goto My Applets on the IFTTT dashboard.
+Click "Create" at the top right corner.
+Click where it says "If This" and search for "Discord".
+When clicking on "Discord" it will want you to authorize the IFTTT bot on the server you want for the script.
+Afterwards click on the only trigger option the discord service gives you.
+Then select the channel and server category you want this script to be active on.
+After that click on "Then That" and search for your storage service(I used OneDrive).
+It will have to login authorize to your account.
+Afterwards select "create text file" and for the filename put "shutdown" and add the file path you want the file to save to.
+You can make the content whatever you want.
+Select "Create Action".
+After all of that setup, go to your windows explorer and enter the directory of your synced file manager.
+Then pin a post on the select server you want setup up on IFTTT and give it a bit to create the folders and files.
+Make sure to refresh the folder.
+If your still waiting after 30 minutes your not going to be able to do this script successfully.
+If your file is successfull, put the .bat file ,found in the current repo folder, into the same directory that "shutdown" is in.
+Afterwards you should be able to run the script and let it do its thing.<br />
+<h3>What does this script do?</h3>
+This script executes a shutdown command to your computer when a server message gets pinned.</br >
 <br />
 <img src="https://capsule-render.vercel.app/api?type=rect&color=ffffff&height=100&section=header&text=Anything%20I%20Post%20On%20Github%20Is OpenSource&fontSize=40&fontColor=07ff1a" /></img>